 linux to the search box and search.
 Alternatively, if we are looking for a specific Linux

-The search results for the Linux container will be listed like below.
-We can see that Linux distributions like Kali, Ubuntu, Debian, Suse, etc. Following information also provided with the search results.
+The search results for the Linux container will be listed below.
+We can see that Linux distributions like Kali, Ubuntu, Debian, Suse, etc. The following information also provided with the search results.

 Popularityprovides the count of the rating provided the given Linux distribution image.